Energy company reviews

 Article 4 of 6

-Npower has more than five million customers, making it one of the Big Six energy companies in the UK.
+Npower has more than five million customers, making it one of the UK's Big Six energy companies.
 But is Npower cheap and is its customer service any good?

 Npower is part of the Innogy group, a European-wide energy company based in Germany.
 Previously a subsidiary of RWE Group, its renewable energy, network and retail divisions, including Npower, were spun off into a separate business called Innogy SE in 2016.

 Npower operates coal, oil, biomass and gas-fired power stations.